 What is indoor air pollution?

-Indoor air pollution is the existence of harmful compounds and particles in the air inside a building such as an office or home.
+Indoor air pollution is the existence of harmful compounds and particles in the air inside a building such as an office, home, or even your car.
 Considering we spend about 90% of our time indoors, indoor air quality should be a top priority.
 Counterintuitively, indoor air pollution levels can be higher than outdoor air pollution due to lack of circulation.
-Sources of indoor air pollution include cleaning products, carpeting, building materials, furniture, fire proofing, mold and mildew, cooking byproducts, your dry cleaned clothing, pesticides, solvents, smoking, dander, and dust.
+Sources of indoor air pollution include cleaning products, carpeting, building materials, furniture, fire proofing, mold and mildew, cooking byproducts, your dry cleaned clothing, pesticides, solvents, smoking, dander, dust, and more.

 Some indoor air pollution is naturally caused.
 We mentioned radon earlier, the gas created from radioactive decay occurring within the earth’s crust.
 Radon can leak into buildings from the soil.
 It is a low density gas and as such will sink.
 Because of this property, radon can be found in cellars, basements, crawl spaces, and other enclosed areas that do not have sufficient air circulation.
 Exposure to radon is the second leading cause of lung cancer, cigarette smoking being the first.